Frequently Asked Questions

 The rocketry companies listed in the Handbook that specifically cater to American Rocketry Challenge teams can help you on the phone in picking supplies and components if you still cannot interpret their catalogs after reading these resources.

-The only place and time where you absolutely need a real live in-person NAR adult member is as the official observer for the local qualification flight(s) that come at the end of the team’s building and practicing, but no later than the annual qualification flight deadline.
-You can do this by having an NAR volunteer come to you, by traveling to an organized NAR club launch, or if both of these are too hard then as a last resort by having some impartial local adult, not related to any team member or employed by the team’s sponsoring organization, join the NAR (online at www.nar.org is easiest) simply for the purpose of being the flight observer.
+The only place and time where you absolutely need a real live in-person NAR adult member is as the official observer for the local qualification flight(s) that come at the end of the team’s building and practicing, but no later than the annual qualification flight deadline

 Where can I find an observer for my qualification flight who is a senior NAR member?

 Your first place to look is the list of NAR local rocket launches on the NAR website.
 You can also find a list of NAR mentors in the “Pages” tab of the ARC registration portal.
 If the NAR launch list is not useful, try calling the nearest section.
 If this does not work and there is a NAR “mentor” nearby, ask him for help.
-It is OK to have an impartial adult who is not related to any member of the team and is not affiliated with the team’s school become a NAR member to be an observer.
+It is OK to have an impartial adult who is not related to any member of the team and is not affiliated with the team’s school or employed by the sponsoring organization become an NAR member to be an observer.

 However, it is always better to use an experienced rocketeer to do the observer duties, because they can offer advice and tips at the same time.
 If your team has a NAR mentor who is not related to anyone on the team or employed by the school, that mentor can also serve as your flight observer.